Roma (soundtrack): Background

-Reception
+Critical reception

 Mark Kermode of The Guardian wrote "the soundtrack provides the strongest argument for seeking out a cinema with the best possible sound system and letting the movie engulf you like a roaring wave."
 Reviewing for the companion album, Ludovic Hunter-Tilney of Financial Times wrote "The best songs are attuned to the dreamlike, uncanny aspects of the film" giving 3.5 out of 5.
-Philip Sherburne of Pitchfork gave 6.7 to the album, saying "The album doesn’t so much break the fourth wall as smash it to pieces with a high-tech battering ram [...]
-It’s a reverse mood board, or at best, a kind of bizarre, sanctioned fanfic."
+Philip Sherburne of Pitchfork gave 6.7 to the album, saying "The album doesn't so much break the fourth wall as smash it to pieces with a high-tech battering ram [...]
+It's a reverse mood board, or at best, a kind of bizarre, sanctioned fanfic."
 Rob Harvilla of The Ringer wrote "Music Inspired by the Film Roma is most comfortable when those inspirations are piecemeal and incidental: It stumbles when the connection is either too explicit or not explicit enough."